warehouse-web/warehouse/content/shop/2021-12-15-s-he-k-eeps-h-er-s-hears-s-harp-gen-1-in-with-the-old-ls-t-shirt.md

 ---
 templateKey: product-page
-title: In With the Old LS T-shirt
+title: '[Sold] In With the Old LS T-shirt'
 price: '65'
 btw: '21'
 content: